OpenID Connect (OIDC)

 User information field mapping:

-- Identifier: the claims field to be used as the Bytebase user identifier (e.g. "username")
+- Email: the claims field to be used as the Bytebase user email address (e.g.

-- Display name: the claims field to be used as the Bytebase user display name (e.g. "name", optional)
+) - Display name: the claims field to be used as the Bytebase user display name (e.g.

-- Email: the claims field to be used as the Bytebase user email address (e.g. "email", optional)
+, optional) - Groups: the claims field to be used as the Bytebase user groups (e.g.

 - Follow the Google OpenID Connect documentation to create a new OAuth client ID with "Web application" as the Application type.